 You can buy it as a single version and get a second kit later or you can buy it as a double if you are having twins.
 It can carry two toddler seats, two bassinets, or two infant car seats.
 You can even add a third child by getting a stroller board.

-For 2018 it got a few major updates including: puncture-proof foam-filled wheels that can handle any terrain, new all-wheel suspension, anti-shimmy (anti-jam) solution for front wheels, stronger more balanced frame, high weight capacity side basket with a new cover, and more color combinations than ever before.
+For 2018 it got a few major updates including puncture-proof foam-filled wheels that can handle any terrain, new all-wheel suspension, an anti-shimmy (anti-jam) solution for front wheels, a stronger more balanced frame, high weight capacity side basket with a new cover, and more color combinations than ever before.

-Pros: double mode, single mode, reversible seat, included bassinet, included bumper bar, one-hand deep recline, large basket, huge canopy, flip-flop-friendly brake, no re-thread harness, easy fold, automatic lock, standing fold, adjustable handle bar.
+Pros: double mode, single mode, reversible seat, included bassinet, included a bumper bar, one-hand deep recline, large basket, huge canopy, flip-flop-friendly brake, no re-thread harness, easy fold, automatic lock, standing fold, adjustable handlebar.

 Cons: bulky fold, wide, no adjustable leg rest, no peekaboo window, low weight limit, high price,